 Note: Italicized words found throughout this Standard indicate that a definition for the term can be found in the Definitions Section.
 Definitions not found in this section may be found in referenced standards contained in this Standard, and the user shall adhere to the meanings as defined in those standards.
 Other terms not defined in this Section or in referenced standards contained in this Standard shall have their ordinarily accepted meanings within the context in which they are used.
 Ordinarily accepted meanings are based upon American Standard English language usage as documented in a comprehensive dictionary.
-Where definitions in this Standard differ from those in a reference standard or any other source, definitions found in this Standard shall be used.
+Where definitions in this Standard shall be used.